 To be closer to her father, Allison moved to Atlanta and attended Georgia State University.
 While living there, Allison encountered Jesus, experienced his unconditional love, received his undeserving forgiveness and decided to walk with Him.
 Allison received her Bachelor’s Degree in Business Administration, specializing in Marketing and received a certificate in Trade Show & Event Planning.
 Before moving back to Cape Cod in 2013, Allison helped many of her clients refinance or purchase a home as a Mortgage Consultant.

 Allison is very passionate about helping communities and those that are in need.
 She worked heavily with Cape Cod Healthcare Foundation, Make-A-Wish Foundation and J. Mack Robinson School of Business.
-Currently, Allison is on the Board of Directors for “Wings for Falmouth Families,” a local, non-profit organization founded by her parents in 2003, to help provide financial assistance to families (with school aged children) when they are experiencing a medical crisis or tragedy.
+Currently, Allison is on the Board of Directors for “Wings for Falmouth Families,” a local, non-profit organization founded by her parents in 2003, to help provide financial assistance to families with minor children when they are experiencing a medical crisis or tragedy.
 Allison enjoys running outside, swimming in the ocean and reading on the beach.
 Allison feels most connected to God when she is listening to music, journaling and studying God’s word.
 In the future, Allison hopes to start a family, travel to every continent and learn how to swim without holding her nose.

-Laura Peterson, Church Administrator
+Ruth Moulton, Church Administrator

 John Loewen, Sexton

 Since 2011, John Loewen has been the dedicated Sexton of John Wesley UMC.
 Prior to John Wesley, John was the Sexton at the North Falmouth Congregational Church.
 Before serving the church, John was a Verizon Repairman for over 27 years.
 John has been happily married for over 42 years and and has two sons, one daughter and seven grandchildren.